-Working with landscape architects, charities and the public, this study is restoring an old spring and its surrounding area in Catalonia, Spain.
+This study worked with landscape architects, charities and the public, to restore an old spring and its surrounding area in Catalonia, Spain.